energy-code/academic/content/post/WFH_family/index.md

 Make sure to keep time on the schedule for you and your partner away from work.
 Once you start working at home it can be difficult to feel like you ever stop working.

-The solution often is to shift work time, sometimes drastically, to times that fit their family even if it doesn&#39;t match their courses or research.
+The solution often is to shift work time, sometimes drastically, to times that fit their family even if it doesn't match their courses or research.
 For example, I do most of my work after everyone is in bed.
 This is not when I do my best work, but it is when I get to do work.

 ## Strategies